mlescano/mlescano.github.io/_posts/2023-04-12-Migrate-services-in-a-small-business.md

 ### REPLICAS OF VMs
-Through the Backup server, replicas of VMs are made to obtain a mirror on each server, thus being able to opt for the mirror replica in case of failure of any.
+Through the Backup server, replicas of VMs are made to obtain a mirror on each server, thus being able to opt for the mirror replica in case of failure of one.
+This is possible with the use of VEEAM B&R

 - The services was grouped according to their type and distributed on different devices to obtain the best independence of operation: